 - High blood pressure

 Warning Signs You May Be Having a Heart Attack

-When the blood flow to your heart is restricted because of a blockage of fat, cholesterol, or plaque buildup in your arteries, it can lead to a heart attack.
+Blood flow to your heart that is restricted because of a blockage of fat, cholesterol, or plaque buildup in your arteries can lead to a heart attack.
 Because heart attacks can be debilitating or even fatal, here are some warning signs that you may be having a heart attack and should seek immediate treatment:

 - A pressure or tightness in your chest or arms that spreads to your neck, jaw, or back (angina)

 - Abdominal pain

 - Heartburn/indigestion and nausea